Jan-MarcusSivadi/LibraryAPI/README.md

 ### Step 3
 In order to run the program, you need to install necessary dependencies.
 Run `npm run install:all` command.
 You might have to wait some time depending on your system
 ### Step 4 (optional)
-You may add an .env file that has text inside: PORT={yourPort}
+You may add an .env file that has text inside: PORT=5000
 ### Step 5
-Now go to http://localhost:{yourPort}, you should see "Hello world!!" text test
+Now go to http://localhost:5000, you should see "Hello world!!" text test

 # Next Steps for Backend